Exploring Christmas in El Salvador, the Heartwarming Spirit of Navidad in El Salvador

 Family gathering during the Christmas holidays

-Family gatherings are one of the best Salvadoran traditions during the Christmas holidays.
+Getting together with family or friends is one of the best Salvadoran traditions during the Christmas holidays.
 Salvadorans travel long distances to be with loved ones during these holiday celebrations.

 SEE ALSO: El Salvador Holidays and Celebrations: Exploring El Salvador’s Colorful Festivities!